weareblackmau/presents/README.md

 - Start by adding your info in `_config.yml`
 - In `_layouts/front.html` reorder or remove section as you prefer.
-- The `stylish.css` inside of `css` has the callout image and other images that can be changed.
+- The `stylish-portfolio.css` inside of `css` has the callout image and other images that can be changed.